 East Meon: Ye Olde George Inn — While the room was nothing mind-blowing, the food at the pub below more than made up for it!
 It was especially nice to have some avocado toast for breakfast rather than a full English, which you’ll find yourself eating plenty of on this track.

 South Harting: The White Hart — We loved the White Hart!
 This was probably our favourite place we stayed on the entire walk.
 A cute, high-end pub with excellent food and lovely rooms out the back — all en-suite.
 I highly recommend staying here.

-Amberley: Airbnb in Houghton Bridge — This was a great place to stay with a lovely pub just a few metres away — you can probably tell what my priority was on this walk.
+Amberley: A Barn at South Downs — This is a great place to stay, with a lovely pub within walking distance — you can probably tell what my priority was on this walk.
 Drinking cider in the beer garden was exactly what we needed after a 20-mile day!
-The room was cosy and comfortable, there was a shared bathroom, and breakfast was included.
+The barn is cosy and comfortable, and the breakfast is the absolute best.